gungurbuz/IA/README.md

 1. Run the `App` class using the provided Maven command.
 2. You will be presented with a login, signup, or exit option.
-3. After logging in or signing up, you can search for books, add new books, or logout.
+3. After logging in or signing up, you can search for books, add new books, take out loans, return loaned books, or check loan status.

 ## Contributing